-Pastors and lay people volunteer to assist Elkhart County Sheriff's Department officers in a number of ways, most noticeably when notifications must be made to family when a traffic crash or criminal incident has resulted in a fatality.
+Pastors and lay people volunteer to assist Elkhart County Sheriff's Office deputies in a number of ways, most noticeably when notifications must be made to family when a traffic crash or criminal incident has resulted in a fatality.
 These trained professionals also help officers cope with stress during critical, emergency situations with compassion and consideration of people of all beliefs.

 Chaplains also are relied upon to give assistance to employees at times when personal, family or medical issues are becoming stressful.